 Effective from 25th May 2018, the EU has put in place the GDPR for all EU residents to protect their fundamental right to privacy.
 In spite of its stringent nature, the law in itself is an essential aspect that the EU has enforced to regulate how the personal data of citizens & visitors is collected, processed & stored in a legally acceptable manner.
 The law applies to all enterprises in the EU or interacting with the EU or providing products & services to EU residents who collect & process personal data.
 In effect, this law gives the control back to EU citizens on how their personal data can be utilized.

-At Multidots we believe in engaging customers based on a relationship built on honesty, trust, transparency and dependability.
-This is the reason customers & partners share long standing relations with us with unquestionable reassurances and the promises we keep for data security & privacy abiding by the laws in multiple geographies and now the EU.
+“ At Multidots we believe in engaging customers based on a relationship built on honesty, trust, transparency and dependability.
+Multidots is committed to comply with the applicable GDPR regulations from 25th May 2018.
+Working in conjunction with our stakeholders, we explore opportunities within our service offerings to make policies and procedures in line with the GDPR compliances ensuring that customers & partners share long standing relations with us with unquestionable reassurances for data security & privacy abiding by the laws in multiple geographies and now the EU. ”

 GDPR Quick Facts

 A lot of discussions, a lot of speculations but here is what we learn and have taken actions to abide by this very powerful law.

 What Kind of Private Data Does GDPR Protect?

 A whole load of data we did not know is private enough will be protected by the GDPR.

 - Name, address or ID numbers – effectively basi identity information

 - Genetic data inclusive of health records

 - Ethnic or racial data